Criminal Convictions That May Disqualify You From a CCW Permit in Pennsylvania

 The one common problem people run into with concealed carry permits after misdemeanor crimes is regarding drug possession charges.
 In Pennsylvania, the most minor drug convictions will often lead to your concealed carry license being revoked.
 For this reason, you need to be aware of the potential consequences of a drug conviction on your gun carry rights before sentencing.

-A CCW Lawyer Can Help Protect Your Gun Rights
+Contact an Experienced Pennsylvania CCW Lawyer Near You To Help Protect Your Gun Rights

 With an experienced Pittsburgh defense attorney, you may be able to mitigate the charges in order to avoid losing your concealed carry license.
 If you have been arrested for any crime that could cause you to lose your concealed carry permit, contact us at Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today at (412) 281-2146.
 We will fight to get your case the best outcome possible.